panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 `increaseSalary()` is a function that sums 2 numbers. `n1 + n2` is a synchronous operation.

-The boss doesn't want a quick increase in the employee's salary ☹.
+The boss doesn't want a quick increase of the employee's salary ☹.
 So you're not allowed to use the addition operator `+` in `increaseSalary()` function.

 Instead, you have to use a slow function that requires 2 seconds to summarize numbers.
 Let's name the function `slowAddition()`: